profelis/unity_plugin/README.md

 ## Compiling

-I compile all targets on macOS and use Windows only for windows(+editor) targets.
+I compile all targets on macOS and use Windows only for windows targets.

 ### macOS